elifesciences/enhanced-preprints-import/README.md

 ## Run a mocked service for Data Hub and bioRxiv

-Alternatively, run `docker compose` with mock instances of Data Hub and bioRxiv api:
+Alternatively, run the following `docker compose` with mock instances of Data Hub and bioRxiv api:

 ```shell
 docker compose -f docker-compose.yaml -f docker-compose.mock-services.yaml up